d4niee/tex-pdf-builder/README.md

 ## Tags

 The Image is available with the following tags:
-* full: full installation of tex live with all packages.
+* ``full``: full installation of tex live with all packages.
 If you don't know what you exactly need this image is recommend
-* slim: minimal installation for texlive.
+* ``slim``: minimal installation for texlive.
 If you encounter errors with this image you should probably choose the full version

 ## Examples
 ```